 - Louder and clear speakers

-Choosing a Digital Piano for Classical Pianists
+How to Choose the Best Digital Piano for Classical Pianists

 A classical pianist is an advanced player.
 Thus they need something that can give them the right feel and sound as they play.
 The pianos that suit them should at least have: